gira1992/Find-hat-project/README.md

 ## Information of the project

-This project was to improve my knowledge and problem sovling skills within JavaScript.
 The aim of the project was to generate a board game and ensuring the gameplay were handled correctly by logging in the console the outcome of the user input.
+This project was a great way to improve my knowledge and problem-sovling skills within JavaScript.

 ## How to use
 Download Node.js (LTS version recommended).